 About Annie Sloan Chalk Paint: this was my first project using it and it lived up to it’s reputation.
 So easy to use, no sanding, super easy to get the distressed look.
 My husband and I, both, loved it.

-We used Annie Sloan’s Duck Egg Blue for this chair.
-The color went perfect with the pink and aqua colors of the party.
+We used the color Duck Egg Blue for this chair and it went perfect with the pink and aqua colors of the party.
 We decided to use dark wax for the finish and I’m so glad we did.
 It gave such a vintage feel.
 I was so impressed with how little goes a long way.

 Oh I just love the finished look.
 The curves are so pretty.
 I’m so glad we were able to revive it.